-These details are sent electronically to the bank that the cheque’s from
+These details are sent electronically to the bank the cheque is from

 It goes to an exchange centre.
-The bank that the money’s coming from picks it up from here.
+The bank that the money is coming from picks it up from here.

-Most banks begin to pay interest on your paid-in funds within 2 working days
+Most banks begin to pay interest on your paid-in funds within two working days